 All NHAP subgrantees have the expectation that they will participate in their local Continuums of Care to coordinate resources to ensure that homeless individuals are identified and provided the appropriate array of services to meet their needs to encourage sustainability.
 Utilizing the CoC's Coordinated Entry system allows for standardized assessment to promote placing homeless individuals into appropriate permanent housing and more effectively targets resources to those most in need.
 Nebraska is utilizing standardized assessment tools to target the most vulnerable and chronically homeless individuals, youth and families in the State.
-Higher scores correspond to greater need and are prioritized on the CoC Permanent Supportive Housing (PSH) CE list and those individuals with less intensive needs are placed into permanent housing through Rapid Rehousing programs.
+Higher scores correspond to greater need and are prioritized on the CoC Permanent housing through Rapid Rehousing programs.
 Homeless youth are identified for the Transition Aged Youth program that operates within the CE system.
 Consequently, by identifying chronically homeless and the most vulnerable individuals in the state, active coordination between agencies and then making an expedited and appropriate level of intervention, individuals and families are experiencing homelessness are served in an efficient manner.